Parents are an important part of child’s healthcare team

 As parents, we advocate for our children regardless of their health needs.
 That will never change.
 When we think about partnering with our healthcare providers, we must look at it as a mutually beneficial partnership.
 We all have the same goal, so parents and caregivers must collaborate with healthcare providers to make sure our children receive the best care possible.

-Kara Adams is the Program Coordinator for Family Voices of TN and runs its Tennessee Parent to Parent program.
+This post was written by Kara Adams, who is Program Coordinator for Family Voices of TN and runs its Tennessee Parent to Parent program.
 She also serves as past chair of the Family Advisory Council at Monroe Carell Jr. Children’s Hospital.